Let’s be real: Search Engine Optimization (SEO) can be really confusing.

 There are a couple of tools to do this.
 You can use Ahref’s backlink checker for free, which will show you your top 100 backlinks without having to sign up.

-If you have more than 100 backlinks (most websites do), you’ll have to sign up for one of their plans.
+If you have more than 100 backlinks (most websites do), you’ll have to sign up for one of their subscriptions.
 You can get a free 7-day trial for $7, which is a great deal as long as you cancel the subscription before the 7 days are up.

 You can also use Neil Patel’s Ubersuggest for free—all you need to do is sign up.
 This tool is a great way to get a snapshot look at all of your backlinks.